 SECTION 6 – Increase in number

-The number of Board of Directors (elected or appointed) may be increased at any General Membership meeting or Special Meeting of the Members providing the proposal is on the agenda for said meeting and properly documented in this Constitution.
-If the number is increased, the additional Directors may be elected at the meeting at which the increase is voted, or at any subsequent General Membership Meeting.
-All elections of additional Directors shall be by majority vote of all Regular Members present or represented by a properly executed and signed absentee ballot filed with the Secretary prior to the election Meeting.
+The number of Board of Directors may be increased at Annual Membership meeting in this Constitution.
+If the number is increased, the additional Directors may be elected at the meeting at which the increase is voted on, or at any subsequent Annual Membership Meeting.

 SECTION 7 – Vacancies